nhsengland/package-your-code-workshop/docs/content/workshops/mkdocs_documentation.md

-# Documentation with MkDocs: From Setup to GitHub Pages
+# Documentation with MkDocs: Professional Docs for Your Python Projects

 Learn how to create professional documentation for your Python projects using MkDocs Material, generate automatic API documentation, and deploy to GitHub Pages.